redux-saga/redux-saga/docs/advanced/ForkModel.md

 ```

 The above effect will fail as soon as any one of the 3 child Effects fails.
 Furthermore, the uncaught error will cause
 the parallel Effect to cancel all the other pending Effects.
-So for example if `call(fetchResource), 'users')` raises an
+So for example if `call(fetchResource, 'users')` raises an
 uncaught error, the parallel Effect will cancel the 2 other tasks (if they are still pending) then aborts itself with the
 same error from the failed call.